Chasmical/ECTD/README.md

 %%WerewolfLunge
 ^^Speed=-2
 ```
-After that, a text will appear in your custom character's description, describing the changes that were made:
+After saving the character, a text will appear in the description, describing the changes that were made:
 ```
 [ITEM 'PlasmaSword' ADDED]
 [STAT 'Strength' SET TO '228']